janmts/ToolBudget/README.md

 # ToolBudget

-SillyTavern UI extension that hard-limits the built-in Image Generation function tool to one call per user message (0 or 1).
+SillyTavern UI extension that hard-limits the built-in Image Generation function tool to one call per user message (0 or 1) and stops any follow-up generation after the first tool call to prevent loops.

 ## Install
 1. Copy this repository folder into your SillyTavern `extensions/` directory.